BLKOUTUK/blkout-event-agent/TESTING_GUIDE.md

 ### Step 1: Test Welcome Emails

 1. Open n8n dashboard
-2. Navigate to the "BLKOUT NXT Onboarding" workflow
+2. Navigate to the "BLKOUT BQM Member Management" workflow
+   - If you can't find it, import it from `bqm-members/bqm_member_management_workflow.json`
 3. Click "Test Workflow" button
 4. Check the execution results to verify welcome emails were sent
 5. Check your Google Sheet to confirm OnboardingStatus changed to "Welcome Sent"